 At a minimum, you can create a podcast simply by using a smart phone.
 Recording software is inexpensive or free, like Audacity or Adobe Audition, which is part of the Adobe Creative Suite.
-It would be advisable to invest in a quality microphone to enhance the audio quality of your podcasts.
+It’s wise to invest in a quality microphone to enhance the audio quality.

-Distributing your podcasts is easy, too.
+Distributing your podcasts can be easy, too.
 You can start by uploading your podcasts to your website.
-Beyond this, you can also submit your podcasts to popular directories and apps like iTunes, Stitcher and Google Play Music.
+Beyond this, you can also submit podcasts to popular directories and apps like iTunes, Stitcher and Google Play Music.
 Check out PodcastPlaces.com for more tips on finding the best submission apps and directories for your podcast.

 Benefits to creating your own podcasts include:

-• Increased name recognition as a subject matter expert.
+• Increased name recognition as a thought leader.
 One of the keys to building a successful financial advisory firm is being recognized as a financial and investing expert.
-Creating and distributing a regular podcast is a great way to position yourself as just such an expert in the minds of your clients and prospects.
 It also can signal to reporters and other media representatives that you are available and adept at speaking to important financial topics of the day.

 • Cost-effective exposure to new prospects.
 Many advisors spend large amounts to get in front of qualified prospects — whether it’s hosting educational seminars via private dinner invitations, giving away restaurant gift cards in exchange for one-on-one prospect meetings or utilizing traditional print and broadcast media.
 With podcasting, you can potentially gain exposure to hundreds or even thousands of prospects at a fraction of the cost of these other marketing strategies.